ryanpjbyrne/Tag-Based-IPsec-VPN-Failover-V2/README.md

 #### To run:

-Configure `meraki-parameters.json` with credentials then run:
+Configure `meraki-parameters.json` with credentials then run `python tag-based-vpn-failover.py`

-`python tag-based-vpn-failover.py`